sutrolabs/census-docs/destinations/freshdesk.md

 |         Company |       ✅       |                         | Update or Create, Update |
 |          Ticket |       ✅       |                         | Add                      |

-[Contact us](mailto:support@getcensus.com) if you want Census to support more objects or sync behaviors for Freshdesk.

 {% hint style="info" %}
 Learn more about all of our sync behaviors on our [Core Concept page](../basics/core-concept/#the-different-sync-behaviors).
 {% endhint %}

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Freshdesk objects and/or behaviors

 ## 🚑 Need help connecting to Freshdesk?